ottok/salsa-ci-pipeline/CONTRIBUTING.md

 * Improving the documentation e.g. by explaining concepts better or adding missing information
 * Solving open issues.
 Some issues have labels attached to them which have different meanings.
-This also means they have been triaged and it would be great to have them solved.
+This also means they have been triaged (assessed and categorized) and it would be great to have them solved.
 Some labels are:
   * **`Accepting MR`** - The issue has been triaged and is worthy of solving so a meaningful Merge Request is welcome
   * **`Newcomer`** - Issue is a good first start in case you are new to the project.
   * **`Nice-To-Have`** - The issue is good to solve but not urgent

-To contribute to Salsa CI, you must have a Salsa (Debian's Gitlab Instance) account.
+To contribute to Salsa CI, you must have a Salsa (Debian's GitLab Instance) account.
 To create an account, please follow the instructions in the [Salsa Documentation](https://wiki.debian.org/Salsa/Doc#Users).

-## Merge Request worklow explanined
+## Merge Request workflow explained

 Proposed modifications to the Salsa CI's pipeline are done via merge requests.
 For that: